Quarantiine/quarantiine/README.md

 - **ETM Foundation Main Website**: A website that encompasses the digital ecosystem of the Empowerment Through Mindset Foundation.
 [Check it out!](https://etmfoundation.com)

 ## My Next Projects
-- **Zhyra AI**: An AI assitant for the ETM Foundation.
-Zhyra AI will be implemented everywhere that needs her assistant
+- **Advanced AI Assistant**: An AI assitant for the ETM Foundation.
+This AI assistant will be implemented everywhere that needs assistance
 - **ETMF Academy**: A web application that allows people learn and empower their mindset with the help of AI.

 ## Best Projects Right Now